ISIS Fast Facts

 November 12, 2015 - Two suicide bombs hit the Bourj al-Barajneh district of southern Beirut, killing more than 40 people and wounding hundreds.
 ISIS claims responsibility for the attack.

-November 13, 2015 - After a two-day battle, the Peshmerga Iraqi Kurdish military force declares victory in liberating the Iraqi town of Sinjar from ISIS.
-The battle was backed by the US coalition air power.
+November 13, 2015 - Kurdish forces liberate the Iraqi town of Sinjar from ISIS after two days of fighting.
+The Kurds were backed by coalition air power.

-November 13, 2015 - Three teams of gun-wielding ISIS suicide bombers hit six locations around Paris, killing at least 129 people and wounding hundreds.
+November 13, 2015 - Three teams of gun-wielding ISIS suicide bombers hit six locations around Paris, killing at least 130 people and wounding 494 others.

 December 10, 2015 - A spokesman for the US-led coalition confirms that ISIS Finance Minister Abu Saleh was killed in an airstrike in late November in Iraq.